Has the US just handed over Afghanistan to the Taliban? | DW | 14.04.2021

 Experts say that the 2020 US-Taliban deal would not have been possible without Islamabad's backing.
 Pakistan has a considerable influence over the Taliban, and it played a key role in bringing the insurgents to the negotiating table.

-But Pakistan wants a strong role for the Taliban in future Afghan governance.
+Yet Pakistan wants a strong role for the Taliban in future Afghan governance.
 Its regional interests are better served with a powerful Taliban presence in its western neighborhood.
-This, however, does not guarantee peace in Afghanistan.
+This, however, would not guarantee peace in Afghanistan.